Joost Niemöller: Biography

-Niemöller earned a Candidate's diploma in Dutch studies at the University of Amsterdam, but did not graduate as a Dutch scholar.

-He then started as a journalist at various media companies, including De Pers, De Groene Amsterdammer, Nieuwe Revu, De Dagelijkse Standaard and HP/De Tijd.
+Niemöller earned a candidate's diploma in Dutch studies at the University of Amsterdam, but did not graduate as a Dutch scholar.
+He then worked as a journalist for various media outlets, including De Pers, De Groene Amsterdammer, Nieuwe Revu, De Dagelijkse Standaard, and HP/De Tijd, and was editor-in-chief for the music magazine Vinyl.

-In 1984, he made his debut with the short story collection De dood, de stad, de rug tegen de muur.
-Five more novels would follow afterwards.
+In 1984, Niemöller made his literary debut with the short story collection De dood, de stad, de rug tegen de muur (Death, the City, the Back Against the Wall).
+Between 1989 and 2010, six novels followed.
+In 1990, he was nominated for the AKO Literatuurprijs for his novel Wraak!
+(Revenge!).